uwefladrich/scriptengine/docs/sphinx/base-tasks.rst

         msg: "Command returned: {{message}}"

-Note that the standard output is always returned as a list of lines, even if there is only one line (as in the above example).
+Note that the standard output is always returned as a list of lines, even if there is only one line (as in the example above).
 This is often desired, for example when using the command output in a loop.
 However, if one wanted to extract the first (and only) line in the example above, Jinja2 syntax could be used::

     - echo:
-        msg: "Command returned: {{message[0]}}"
+        msg: "Command returned: {{message|first}}"

+The ``stderr`` argument works exactly as ``stdout``, but for standard error output.

-If the command returns a non-zero exit code, ScriptEngine writes the exit code and the standard error output (if any) as log messages (on the error level) and stops.
-However, if ``ignore_error`` is set to true and the command returns a non-zero exit code, exit code and standard error of the command are logged at the warning level instead and ScriptEngine continues.
+If the command returns a non-zero exit code, ScriptEngine writes the exit code as log message (on the error level) and stops.
+However, if ``ignore_error`` is set to true and the command returns a non-zero exit code, the exit code of the command is logged at the warning level instead and ScriptEngine continues.
+The default value for ``ignore_error`` is false.

 Context task